$\tau \to \ell +$ invisible through invisible-savvy collider variables

 With the thus-defined $\vb*{k}_{1,2}^{\maos}$ we can construct additional variables that would require knowledge of the invisible momenta, and that offer criteria for signal-background discrimination.
 A first example is $|\vb*{p}_\ell^{\tauRF}|$ in the $\oxt$ channel.
 In the $\tau$ rest frame (RF), obtained through either the MAOS or thrust methods, this quantity is equivalent to the signal-side invisible momentum.
-In fig. \ref{fig:MAOS_vs_thrust} we thus compare the distribution for $p_e^{\maos} \equiv |\vb*{p}_e|^{\maos}_{{\tauRF}}$ with the corresponding quantity obtained through the thrust, for $\ma = 1~\MeV$, representative of the small-mass case.
-The case $\ma = 1~\GeV$ is shown in fig. \ref{fig:MAOS_vs_thrust_1GeV}.
+In fig. \ref{fig:pe} we thus compare the distribution for $p_e^{\maos} \equiv |\vb*{p}_e|^{\maos}_{{\tauRF}}$ with the corresponding quantity obtained through the thrust, for $\ma = 1~\MeV$, representative of the small-mass case.
+For comparison, the case $\ma = 1~\GeV$ is shown in fig. \ref{fig:variables_using_MAOS_1GeV} in the Appendix.
 In either case we restrict to the $\oxt$ channel.
-MAOS and thrust achieve a comparable separation between the signal and the background distributions for $\ma = 1~\GeV$, whereas MAOS performs better for small $\ma$, as quantified around fig. \ref{fig:ROC_UL} to follow.
+MAOS and thrust achieve a comparable separation between the signal and the background distributions for $\ma = 1~\GeV$, whereas MAOS performs better for small $\ma$, as quantified by the full analysis, to be discussed at the end of the paper.